deepset-ai/haystack/proposals/text/0000-evaluation-haystack-2.md

 ### Ease input specification

-As it can be annoying having to specify the inputs and outputs for evaluation since we need to specify both the `component` name and its input name we could make some assumption when running `Pipeline`s.
+When declaring the input of a `Pipeline` we must specify both a `component` name and its input names.
+This can be annoying so we could simplify this by making certain assumptions.

 An approach to this problem could be letting the user skip the `component` name specification when declaring the `Pipeline` input.
 This could work up until the point the user changes their `Pipeline` to have multiple inputs with the same name.